 Since the assets in a Grantor Trust are tied to the Grantor’s Social Security Number, the Trust changes to an Irrevocable Trust when the Grantor passes away.
 For tax purposes, a new Tax ID Number will then need to be generated from the Internal Revenue Service and used for the Trust moving forward.
 In this way, the Trust never really “passes away”; it simply changes forms and is now a full-fledged entity instead of an extension of the Grantor.

-When the original Grantor passes away, the assets in the original trust will be frozen and will need to the Irrevocable Trust with the new Tax ID Number.
-Most banks and financial institutions will require documentation of the original trust showing who the successor trustee(s) are, and the new Tax ID Number from the IRS.
+When the original Grantor passes away, the assets in the original trust will be frozen and must be moved into the Irrevocable Trust with the new Tax ID Number.
+Most banks and financial institutions will require documentation of the original trust showing who the successor trustee(s) are, as well as the new Tax ID Number from the IRS.

 Trust Management Changes